 Side effects usually start to develop after about 2 weeks of radiotherapy.
 They may continue for 7 to 10 days after treatment ends, before slowly improving.
 Most people notice an improvement in their side effects 6 to 8 weeks after radiotherapy has finished.

-Sometimes radiotherapy can cause long-lasting side effects or new side effects that develop months or even years later.
-These are called long-term or late effects.
-Two of the most common late effects are a dry mouth and an increased risk of tooth decay.
-Your specialist can tell you whether your treatment may cause any late effects.
+Sometimes radiotherapy can cause long-lasting side effects, or new side effects that develop months or even years later.
+These are called long-term effects and late effects.
+The most common late effects are a dry mouth and an increased risk of tooth decay.
+It is very important to follow a regular mouthcare routine during and after radiotherapy.